Federal Direct Student Loans

 If you are a continuing student who received a loan in the past or if you are a transfer student and received a federal student loan through another institution, you may review your loans by accessing the National Student Loan Data System.

 The Master Promissory Note (MPN) is a binding, legal document which outlines the terms and conditions of a loan.
-All new borrowers must sign a promissory note with the William D. Ford Direct Loan Program before you may use the funds to pay your university fees or receive an overage.
+All new borrowers must sign a promissory note with the William D. Ford Direct Loan Program before you may use the funds to pay your university fees or receive a Financial Aid Refund.
 To learn more, click here.

 Entrance loan counseling is a process that will explain your rights and responsibilities as a new direct loan borrower.
 If this is your first time receiving a direct loan, then you may click here to complete entrance loan counseling.